High-speed rail in Switzerland: Rolling stock

 An 11-coach, 202 m long SBB RABe 501 Giruno in Erstfeld, after its first scheduled run for SBB, May 8, 2019.

 The fastest Swiss train is the SBB RABe 501, nicknamed Giruno (Romansh for Buzzard).
 It is operated by the Swiss Federal Railways since May 2016.
 It only reaches its maximum speed of 250 km/h in Italy, on the Swiss network it operates at a maximum of 200 km/h.

-The French-Swiss co-operation TGV Lyria and German ICE lines extend into Switzerland, the ICE 4 regularly operates at a maximum of 200 km/h (between Olten and Bern), while the TGV never exceeds 160 km/h, due to the lack of a high-speed track between Basel and Zurich.
+The French-Swiss co-operation TGV Lyria and German ICE lines extend into Switzerland.
+The ICE 4 regularly operates at a maximum of 200 km/h (between Olten and Bern), while the TGV never exceeds 160 km/h, due to the lack of a high-speed track between Basel and Zürich.

 The former Cisalpino consortium owned by the Swiss Federal Railways and Trenitalia used Pendolino tilting trains on two of its international lines.
 These trains are now operated by the Swiss Federal Railways and Trenitalia.